Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

 where $k^l_i=1+l_i$ and $k^g_j=1+g_j$ for every $i=0,1,\dots, n$ and $j=0,1,\dots ,m$. \end{corollary}

 Using this static hedging strategy, the provider can perfectly hedge the effective return on the whole reference portfolio, which includes both domestic equities and foreign equities struck in the domestic currency.
 Although the provider's hedging strategy is fairly simple, it hinges on a strong postulate that the relevant call and put options on the value process $\Swe$ are actively traded, which is a rather unrealistic postulate, in particular, due to the fact that $\Swe$ depends on the choice of the weight $w$.
-Therefore, we will also examine the theoretical pricing and hedging of an aggregated effective EPS within the framework of the market model introduced in Section \ref{sec3.2}, as well as its superhedging using separate domestic and foreign EPSs.
+Therefore, we will also examine the theoretical pricing and hedging for a generic cross-currency EPS within the framework of the market model introduced in Section \ref{sec3.2}, as well as its superhedging.

 To this end, we start by noticing that